Nepal mulls minimum Everest criteria after deadly season | Malay Mail

 “This is a good opportunity to improve the sector.
 If we want things to change the suggestions have to be implemented,” said Santa Bir Lama, president of Nepal Mountaineering Association, who was also part of the committee.

-Nepal is home to eight of the world’s 14 highest peaks, and foreign climbers that flock to its mountains are a major source of revenue for the country. — AFP
+Nepal is home to eight of the world’s 14 highest peaks, and foreign climbers that flock to its mountains are a major source of revenue for the country. — AFP-Relaxnews